dys-bigwig/racket-turnbasedbattle/README.md

 Comments/advice/criticism very much appreciated :)

 (All credit for the state monad implementation goes to Daniel P. Friedman and Cameron Swords: http://cswords.com/paper/alamode.pdf)
+(Credit to Lexi Lambda for the generic collections library which the rng uses https://github.com/lexi-lambda/racket-collections)